 My biggest error was that Verandah Resort had a Caribbean lunch at the buffet the day I decided to eat at their grill.

-But I made a great dent in this list of Antigua food and was really impressed with how different it was from neighbouring islands.
-Like Anguilla most of the food isn’t spicy, unless it was brought over by the Jamaicans.
+I made a great dent in this list of Antigua food and was really impressed with how different it was from neighbouring islands.
+Like Anguilla food, most isn’t spicy, unless it was brought over by the Jamaicans.

 Ducana is something that many visitors to the island will never have heard of before arriving in Antigua.